KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 done by launching the applications.

-Alternatively it is possible to start a conformance run from the command line, for example to start a GLES 3.2 conformance run use:
+Alternatively it is possible to start a conformance run from the command line, for example to launch a GLES 3.2 conformance run use:

 	am start -n org.khronos.gl_cts/org.khronos.cts.ES32Activity -e logdir "/sdcard/logs"

+For GLES 2.0, GLES 3.0, or GLES 3.1 conformance runs, substitute the following activity name (respectively) ES2Activity, ES3Activity, or ES31Activity.

 Test logs will be written to `/sdcard` by default.
 The log path can be customized by supplying a `logdir` string extra in launch intent.
 Verbose mode